supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

 1. Close the workbook by selecting the **X** in the top-right corner and observe the change.

-   >**Note:** If you don't find the results it might take some to populate.Please proceed with the next task.
+   >**Note:** If you don't find the results it might take some to populate.
+Please proceed with the next task.

 ### Task 3: Create a Workbook